goodguyry/AriaComponents/src/Dialog/README.md

 ## Additional Information

 Authors are responsible for adding the `aria-labelledby` and `aria-describedby` attributes.
-See ["Role, Property, State, and Tabindex Attributes"](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/dialog/#rps_label) for more.
+See ["WAI-ARIA Roles, States, and Properties"](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/#wai-ariaroles,states,andproperties) for more.

 ## References